From SQL Injection to Shell II

 +----------+

 Now, we need to retrieve each bit of this value.
 53 can be represented by the binary value: 00110101.
 We can use bit masking to isolate each bit from the others.
-After isolating and retrieving each bit, we will be able to rebuild the value on the attacker side.
+After isolating and retrieving each bit, we will be able to convert the value on the attacker's side.

 First, let's remember how the boolean AND (&) works: